Wrekin Class (EYFS Nursery, Reception and Year 1)

 Welcome to Wrekin Class!

 Welcome to Wrekin class - the home of EYFS and Year One.
-Wrekin class is currently taught by Mrs Brown and Miss Randall.
+Wrekin class is currently taught by Mrs Gomersall.

 We are vibrant busy class with two year groups of Nursery, a Reception cohort and a Year one cohort altogether!
 The children enjoy a wide range of activities both within the class as well as a dedicated covered courtyard (with the opportunity to spill out into a larger area).